-Results from urodynamic tests allow your doctor to demonstrate the reason why you have the symptoms you have, and so offer you the best treatment for your problems.
+Results from urodynamic tests allow your doctor to understand the reason why you have the symptoms you have, and so offer you the best treatment for your problems.

 Not everyone with bladder symptoms will need to have urodynamics.
-If simple conservative management such as altering your fluid intake, exercises and/or medicine fails, then urodynamics is the best way that your bladder function can be properly measured and treatment tailored to your particular problem.
+If simple conservative management such as altering your fluid intake, pelvic floor exercises and/or medicine fails, then urodynamics is the best way to test your bladder function and treatment tailored to your particular problem.

 You will normally be asked to attend for the tests with a comfortably full bladder, so if possible, do not pass urine in the hour prior to your appointment.
 The procedure takes approximately 30 minutes and does not require any dieting or fasting.
 No anesthetic is required.
 On the day of the test, wear separates (i.e. a skirt or trousers and shirt), as you will need to remove your lower clothing and change into a gown.